Wanna cut to the chase? I went searching for the best guitar amp under $300, and my top pick was the Marshall Code 50-watt Digital Combo Amp.

 A solid-state amplifier is powered by a semiconductor, which moves electrical signals around to produce sound.

 They produce a clean, smooth sound.
 If you push the volume up, they can begin to sound tinny, but that’s only if you want to get really loud!
+Try using it on a guitar with thicker strings if you want to get even louder 🙂

 They’re strong and durable, and also one of the lighter amp options, which makes them great if you want something portable.